 this than in school.

-because they can lead children into harmful situations is
+phones because they can lead children into harmful situations is

-a bit like banning teens from driving because they can die in a car accident.
-Just
+a bit like banning teens from driving because they can die in a

-a lot of the BYOD (bring your own device) issues that
+solve a lot of the BYOD (bring your own device) issues that

-schools are struggling with today in attempting to integrate blended learning into
+schools are struggling with today in attempting to integrate blended

-children to have cell phones with them in school.
-Businesses want students
+their children to have cell phones with them in school.
+Businesses

-only stakeholders that are slow to get onboard are the teachers.
+It seems the only stakeholders that are slow to get onboard are

 time to overcome your fears.